top of page

 In the last few articles, we have talked about various aspects of how do you build your self-awareness.

 When we talk about self-awareness we are referring to the different things that you have done in your life.
-This will include what your key strengths are, what key experiences you have had, what your career story is, and how you look towards the future in order to say what your goals are after your MBA or MIM.
+This will include what your key strengths are, what key experiences you have had, what your career story is, and how you look towards the future in order to say what your goals are after your MBA.

-In this article, we are going to talk about how you find out your short and long-term goals.
-Finding your goals are absolutely essential if you are planning to apply for top programs.
+In this article, we will talk about how you find out your short and long-term goals.
+Finding your goals is essential if you are planning to apply for top programs.

 The first question that usually pops up in the candidates’ mind is why do they actually need to worry about their short and long-term goals.
-Obviously everybody is going for an MBA or MIM to improve their prospects, career, or to get a career jump.
+Obviously, everybody is going for an MBA to improve their prospects, career, or to get a career jump.

-The thing is, when we talk about top MBA or MIM programs, these B-Schools are not just looking for those who have already achieved a lot in the past.
-They are also looking for people who will be future leaders, who will have a vision for themselves and who have a plan for themselves as to how they want to achieve their vision.
-So that's what you need to create when you are applying to the top programmes.
+The thing is, when we talk about top MBA programs, these B-Schools are not just looking for those who have already achieved a lot in the past.
+They are also looking for people who will be future leaders, who will have a vision for themselves and a plan as to how they want to achieve their vision.
+So that's what you need to create when you apply to the top programmes.

 What are you long-term and short-term goals, is almost the most cliched essay question that you will ever get - and be prepared if you get an interview call - you will be asked this question during the interview as well.